Th3Whit3Wolf/sway-colord/README.md

 ## How to get my other utilities to switch themes with sway-colord?

-You can make an executable script for any utility that accepts a theme or config as a paramete.
+You can make an executable script for any utility that accepts a theme or config as a parameter.
 Place it in `~/.local/bin` and make sure `~/.local/bin` is in your `$PATH`.
 Here is an example for wofi.

 ```shell
 #!/usr/bin/env bash